 The first thing to remember is that stevia is sweet, but not exactly like sugar.
 Comparing stevia to sugar is like comparing molasses to honey or maple syrup to corn syrup.
 All are sweet but each one has a unique taste, and, when properly used, can produce wonderful results in many types of recipes.

-click at this page The next step to using this herb successfully is understanding how its sweetness differs from refined sugars.
+check this out The next step to using this herb successfully is understanding how its sweetness differs from refined sugars.
 Add a few drops of the a non-alcohol stevia extract to a glass of water.
 Taste it.
 Its sweetness will differ from the refined sugars and chemicals sweeteners.
 Add one drop of clear liquid extract at a time and taste after each one until the mixture becomes bittersweet.
 It is this bitter-sweetness that can

 article source Some people love the taste of stevia while others take a while to adjust to the mild licorice taste.
 One way to make the transition is to add little natural sugar like honey, pure maple syrup, or even white grape juice concentrate until your taste buds adjust to the natural sweetness of stevia.
 In just a short while, you should be able to use stevia alone.

 This is the easiest place to use stevia.
-A few drops of clear liquid extract or a pre-measured packet can replace the sugar in traditionally sugar-laden drinks like iced or hot teas, coffee, lemonade, and pre-mixed drink powders click.
+A few drops of clear liquid extract or a pre-measured packet can replace the sugar in traditionally sugar-laden drinks like iced or hot teas, coffee, lemonade, and pre-mixed drink powders here.

 Flavorings and Extracts: